 Just last year, Quantum Xchange launched Phio, the first quantum communication network in the U.S. The network currently connects back office operations in New Jersey to Manhattan, but plans are in place to expand it across the U.S. by the end of the year.

 One of the challenges for QKD is the distance over which the photons can travel, which is typically around 100km.
-Quantum Xchange developed a way to increase the range of QKD transmissions beyond 100km through the use of proprietary Trusted Node technology.
+Quantum Xchange developed a way to increase the range of QKD transmissions beyond 100km through the use of its proprietary Phio TX technology.
 This extends the range by decrypting the transmissions into classical bits and then encrypting them again with quantum bits to transmit further on the fiber network.

-The Quantum Xchange Trusted Node is composed of two or more conventional QKD system endpoints located within a common secure housing.
-As long as a continuous path of Trusted Nodes links two widely separated endpoints, those endpoints can still share quantum-derived key information over this much longer path.
+The Quantum Xchange Phio TX is composed of two or more conventional QKD system endpoints located within a common secure housing.
+As long as a continuous path of trusted exchanges links two widely separated endpoints, those endpoints can still share quantum-derived key information over this much longer path.
 Between consecutive nodes, key information is protected by the same quantum mechanisms as a singular QKD system.
 While within a node, key information is protected by encryption with locally-generated keys and a secure boundary that prevents tampering.
-Since a Trusted Node can include a number of QKD endpoints, the network topologies that can be realized by the Trusted Node are essentially limitless.
+Since Phio TX can include a number of QKD endpoints, the network topologies that can be realized by the trusted exchanges are essentially limitless.

 What is the future of quantum key distribution?

 As technology improves, progress will continue towards overcoming the challenges posed by QKD, increasing the prospects for making QKD mainstream and available to those who need it, where they need it.
 Companies like Quantum Xchange recognize the potential in the technology to future-proof our encryption, and they are investing significant time and energy in it.

 For more information about how Quantum Xchange can provide unbreakable encryption for your business, download our technical whitepaper.